Analysis of time-stepping methods for the monodomain model: Conclusion

-If the goal is not to have extremely high accuracy but rather smaller computational times, the stability of the methods is the important factor.
+For the models studied here, using the largest possible time-steps needed for the stability of the semi-implicit methods results in solutions that are accurate enough relative to modelling errors.
+If this level of accuracy is satisfactory and the remaining goal is to reduce computational time, the stability of the methods is thus the important factor.
 The stiffness of the more complex models calls for more stable methods, such as Rush-Larsen methods.
 As we have seen in Section \ref{chap:stab}, these are almost unconditionally stable.
 However, in Section \ref{chap:convergence}, we saw that they are less accurate than other semi-implicit methods such as SBDF2 or Strang splitting methods.
 For the stiffer models such as TNNP, a lower level of accuracy is not available with the less stable SBDF2 and Strang splitting methods, because even at the largest possible time-step necessary for stability, the errors are extremely low.
+Such accuracy is not necessary in most cases, for which Rush-Larsen type methods with larger time-steps are an obvious winner in terms of computational time.